ibm-garage/node-garage-utils/README.md

 1.  "test" when running under Mocha (i.e. when `appEnv.mainFile`'s last segment is `_mocha`).

-1.  "script" when running as a script or binary (i.e. when the path of `appEnv.mainFile` is `scripts` or `bin`, under the application root directory or within the garage-utils module).
+1.  "script" when running as a script or binary (i.e. when the path of `appEnv.mainFile` is `scripts` or `bin`, under the application root directory or within the garage-utils package).

 [Jest](https://jestjs.io/en/) automatically sets `NODE_ENV` to "test", and the special handling for [Mocha](https://mochajs.org/) attempts to give a similar experience in that testing environment.
 This is used by the `logger` API in garage-utils to automatically configure itself for testing in a Mocha environment.